Amadou Toumani Touré

-Amadou Toumani Touré (4 November 19489 November 2020) was a Malian politician.
-He supervised Mali's first multiparty elections as chairman of the transitional government (1991–1992), and later became the second democratically-elected President of Mali (2002–2012).
+Amadou Toumani Touré (4 November 1948 – 9 November 2020), also popularly known by his initials ATT ([atete]), was a Malian politician and military officer who served as Mali's head of state twice, from 1991 to 1992 as acting president and again as a democratically elected president from 2002 until he was deposed in a coup in 2012.

-Touré was head of President Moussa Traoré's personal guard (and parachute regiment) when a popular revolution overthrew the regime in March 1991; Colonel Touré then arrested the President and led the revolution onward.
-He presided over a year-long military-civilian transition process that produced a new Constitution and multiparty elections, then handed power to Mali's first democratically-elected president, Alpha Oumar Konaré, on 6 June 1992.
+Touré was head of President Moussa Traoré's personal guard (and parachute regiment) when a popular revolution and a coup overthrew the regime in March 1991.
+Touré then arrested Traoré and led the revolution onward.
+He presided over a year-long military-civilian transition process that produced a new Constitution and multiparty elections, then handed power to Mali's first democratically elected president, Alpha Oumar Konaré, on 8 June 1992.
 Konaré promoted Touré to the rank of General.

 Ten years later, after retiring from the army, Touré entered politics as a civilian and won the 2002 presidential election with a broad coalition of support.
 He was easily re-elected in 2007 to a second and final term.
 On 22 March 2012, shortly before his scheduled departure from office, disgruntled soldiers initiated a coup d'état that forced him into hiding.
 As part of the agreement to restore constitutional order to Mali, Touré resigned from the presidency on 8 April, and eleven days later he went into exile.

 Early life

-Amadou Toumani Touré was born on 4 November 1948, in Mopti, where he attended primary school.
+Amadou Toumani Touré was born on 4 November 1948, in Mopti, where he attended primary school, he is from the Arma subgroup of Songhai people.
 Between 1966 and 1969, he attended Badalabougou Standard Secondary School in Bamako in order to become a teacher.
 Eventually, he joined the army and attended the Kati Inter-Military College.
 As a member of the Parachute Corps, he rose quickly through the ranks and after numerous training courses in the Soviet Union and France, he became the commander of the parachute commandos in 1984.